libp2p/docs/content/concepts/transports/quic.md

 "QUIC v0", was based on [draft-ietf-quic-transport-29](https://datatracker.ietf.org/doc/html/draft-ietf-quic-transport-29)
-(or simply, **draft-29**) by the IETF as [RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000) was yet to be deployed.
+(or simply, **draft-29**) by the IETF as [RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000) was yet to be finalized.
 Many nodes still use draft-29 as their deployed version.
 A codepoint, `quicv1`, is used to distinguish between the two versions.

 A standard QUIC connection will look like: `/ip4/127.0.0.1/udp/65432/quicv1/`, whereas the initial